Joseph Lee Heywood: Memorials

-Since that fateful day, Joseph Lee Heywood continues his reputation as the hero of Northfield and is used as a supreme example to the community of a man faithful to duty.
+Since that fateful day, Joseph Lee Heywood continues to be considered the hero of Northfield and is used as a supreme example to the community of a man faithful to duty.
 The Northfield Grand Army Post was named for him.
 The local United Church of Christ (Congregational) Church, of which he was a member, honored him with a memorial window.

 After his death, Carleton College established a Heywood Library Fund and installed a memorial plaque on campus which reads:

 A man modest, true, gentle; diligent in business; conscientious in duty; a citizen benevolent and honorable; towards God reverent and loyal; who, while defending his trust as a bank officer, fearlessly met death at the hands of armed robbers, in Northfield, Sept.
 7, 1876.
 This tablet is inscribed by his friends as a tribute to heroic fidelity.
 ESTO FIDELIS USQUE AD MORTEM.
 (Faithful unto Death.)

 In 1948, Northfield citizens founded the Defeat of Jesse James Days to honor the heroism of Northfield's townspeople.
 It has become one of the largest celebrations in Minnesota.

 In 1983, The Joseph Lee Heywood Distinguished Service Award was created and is awarded annually to a Northfield citizen who exemplifies the commitment to public service for which Joseph Lee Heywood lived and died to "remind us of our past and our promise to improve our community for the future."

 In 1995, Carleton College also created The Joseph Lee Heywood Society for those who make a commitment to Carleton's future through an estate provision or a life-income gift (such as a gift annuity or unitrust).
 The organization was begun as a way for the College to honor all alumni, parents, and friends whose gifts of future support ensure Carleton's continued excellence.
 The Heywood Society now includes over 1,200 members, spanning eight decades of Carleton alumni.

 Heywood's life and death—as well as that of Swedish immigrant Nicholas Gustafson, who was also killed in the raid—is commemorated annually by a service of remembrance at the Northfield City Cemetery on September 7.